Healthy Homes Assessment Korokoro

 Rental Property Home Assessments Korokoro

-Areas of rental properties that are impacted by Healthy Homes Standards.
-Healthy Homes Standard in Korokoro include each:
+The areas of rental property that are affected with the Healthy Homes Standards in Korokoro include each:

 • Living Rooms